rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 As we already mention for this approach we had to work in two different parts:

 - Node: Modify the actual node in order to accept and manage remote connections for Light Clients
 - Clients SDK: Implement the SDKs for the languages we want to support on the light client side.
-At the moment the only supported language is JavaScript (web and React native), but supporting Android and iOS is on the roadmap.
+At the moment the only supported language is JavaScript (web and React native), but Support for Android and iOS is on the roadmap.

 *Requirements*